Nolah mattress topper review: on the wave to better sleep

 (Image credit: Future)

-The Nolah Mattress Topper is made with two inches of Nolah's proprietary AirFoam.
-It's said to be more durable, four times better for pressure relief and sleep cooler.
+The Nolah Mattress Topper is made with two inches of Nolah's proprietary AirFoam which is said to be more durable, four times better for pressure relief, and better for cooler sleep.

 The organic cotton cover is soft with a slightly plush quilted design.
 It's breathable and wicks away any moisture, but you'll still want to add your sheet or mattress protector directly on top of it.
 It also zips off for easy washing.
 The foam can be spot cleaned if anything does leak onto it.